Skip to main content

 This isn’t to say that the sun doesn’t shine – mornings in winter can be sunny, crisp and mesmerizingly still.
 But come back in the afternoon (or half an hour) and it’ll often be a different scene.
 Sometimes it even snows.

 But don’t let the weather get you down: the Off Season is when you can avoid the crowds and meet the real Tasmania.
 Just rug up and come properly equipped.
-You can warm up in front of a hotel fire later on.
+You can warm up in front of a hotel fire later on, promise.

 In the city

-Escape the mainland malls and revel in Tasmania's urban virtues.
+Escape the mainland mayhem and revel in Tasmania's urban virtues.
 Along with a ubiquitous 'Tassie tuxedo' (puffer jacket), here's what you'll need on the streets:

-• Discover Tasmania App Download the official app and hit the ground running.
+• Download the official Discover Tasmania app: Hit the ground running.
 Don’t forget your phone charger.

-• Woollen beanie Accessorise with a scarf, why don't you?
+• Woollen beanie: Accessorise with a scarf, why don't you?
+And some gloves for good measure.

-• Comfy shoes Slow down and check out the architecture: comfort is a must when experiencing Tasmania's cities on two legs.
+• Comfy clothes and shoes: Slow down and check out the architecture: comfort is a must when meandering around Tasmania's cities.

-• Keep cup The coffee in Tasmania is great, but so is the environment.
+• Reusable coffee cup: The coffee in Tasmania is great, but so is the environment.

 Into the wild